awslabs/aws-groundstation-eos-pipeline/README.md

 5. The Data Capture Application starts up RT-STPS which processes the raw data into Level 0 data.
 6. The Data Capture Application pushes the data to S3, sends an SNS notification, then shuts down.
 7. The SNS Notification triggers a Lambda function which starts up the Processor EC2 instance.
 8. The Processor EC2 Instance pulls the data from S3, then processes it using IPOPP.
+Takes about 60 minutes.
 9. The Processor EC2 Instance pushes the Level 1A, Level 1B and Level 2 data it produces to S3.
 10. The Processor EC2 Instance sends an SNS notification, then shuts down.